muskan-chauhan7/Tic-tac-Toe-game-/README.md

+# Tic Tac Toe Game
+# Overview
+This project contains two versions of the classic Tic Tac Toe game: a console-based version and a graphical version using JavaFX.
+The console version allows two players to play Tic Tac Toe in a terminal, while the JavaFX version provides a graphical interface with AI for playing against the computer.

-# Tic-tac-Toe-game-
+# Features
-This is a simple implementation of the Tic-Tac-Toe game in Java.
-It allows two players to play the game in the command line by taking turns entering the row and column where they want to place their mark.
-The game ends when one of the players wins or when the grid is full and no more moves can be made.
-The game checks for winning combinations in rows, columns, and diagonals, and prints the winner (if any) or a message indicating that the game ended in a tie.

-# Usage
+# Console Version:
-To run the game, clone the repository and compile the TicTacToe.java file with the following command:

- javac TicTacToe.java
+Play Tic Tac Toe in the terminal.
+Two-player game without AI.
+JavaFX Version:

+Graphical user interface for Tic Tac Toe.
+Play against an AI opponent.
+Displays winning line on game over.
+Prerequisites
+JDK 11 or higher.
+JavaFX SDK (for the JavaFX version).
+Setup and Installation
+JavaFX SDK: Download the JavaFX SDK from OpenJFX and extract it to a known directory if you plan to run the JavaFX version.
+Clone the Repository: Use git clone <repository-url> to clone this repository to your local machine.
+Running the Applications
+Console Version
+Navigate to the directory containing the TicTacToe.java file.
+Compile the Java file using javac TicTacToe.java.
+Run the compiled class with java TicTacToe.
+Follow the on-screen instructions to play the game.
+JavaFX Version
+Ensure the JavaFX SDK is correctly set up in your IDE or on your system.
+Compile the TicTacToeFX.java file, making sure to include the JavaFX libraries in your classpath.
-Then, run the compiled class file with the following command:
+Run the compiled class with the necessary VM options to include the JavaFX modules:

-# java TicTacToe
+--module-path "path/to/javafx-sdk/lib" --add-modules javafx.controls,javafx.fxml

+Follow the graphical interface to play against the AI.
+How to Play
+Console Version
-This will start the game and prompt the first player to enter their move.
-The players will take turns entering the row and column where they want to place their mark (X or O).
-The game will continue until someone wins or there are no more empty spaces on the grid.
+Players take turns entering the row and column numbers where they wish to place their mark (X or O).
+The game ends when one player has three of their marks in a row (horizontally, vertically, or diagonally) or when all squares are filled.
+JavaFX Version
+Click on the square where you wish to place your mark (X).
+The AI will make its move (O) after you.
+The game ends when one player wins or all squares are filled, with the winning line displayed.
+Contributing
+Contributions to enhance the games, add new features, or improve the AI algorithm are welcome.
+Please fork the repository, make your changes, and submit a pull request with a detailed description of your improvements.